 About the author and this blog

-So this is what this blog is about: To promote new rules that support vivid, pluralistic societies, with freedom of expression and the capability to cope with our future challenges
+So this is what this blog is about: To promote new digital rules that support vivid, pluralistic societies.
+Because only they are capable to cope with future challenges in our fast changing world.

 Peder Iblher, Berlin / Germany